kafka-rust/kafka-rust/README.md

 everything works right at the moment.
 Have a look into the [issue tracker](https://github.com/spicavigo/kafka-rust/issues) and feel free to contribute by reporting new problems or contributing to existing ones.
-Any constructive contribution is warmly wellcome!
+Any constructive contribution is warmly welcome!

 As usually with open source, don't hesitate to fork the repo and submit a pull requests if you see something to be changed.
 We'll be happy see `kafka-rust` improving over time.

+#### Integration tests
+When working locally, the integration tests require that you must have Docker (1.10.0+) and docker-compose (1.6.0+) installed and run the tests via the included `run-all-tests` script in the `tests` directory.
+See the `run-all-tests` script itself for details on its usage.

 ### [Creating a topic] (https://kafka.apache.org/documentation.html#quickstart)